 Highly experienced professionals (with at least seven years of relevant responsibilities and an undergraduate degree with an average of B+ or higher) may apply for Professional Entry following admission, which reduces the length of the program by one course and the capstone.

 The Graduate Diploma (DPNL) enables working professionals to upgrade their knowledge and skills .It requires participation in the Summer Institute and 4 online or intensive courses, taken with the MPNL students, and may later (subject to admission) be credited toward the Masters.
 Spaces are limited.

 Carleton University’s green campus is located in a park-like setting, bounded by the UNESCO World Heritage Rideau Canal and the Rideau River, and is minutes from downtown Ottawa, an international airport and the enormous range of cultural, educational and recreational opportunities of the national capital.
 Reasonably priced accommodation is available on campus, and there are a variety of off-campus housing options during the Summer Institutes.

 For tuition costs, click here.
 Scholarships may be offered to students with strong academic records, and bursaries may be available to offset some of the travel costs.

 Please click here to go to our Admissions page for more information on how to apply.

-For full program details, please click on the Graduate Calendar button.
+For full program details and course descriptions, please click on the Graduate Calendar button.